SoVRHere/TheForceEngineVR/TheForceEngine/Android/tfe/src/main/assets/readme.txt

-files from this folder are bundled into apk
+this file was bundled into apk because it's in Android Studio project's assets folder